illescasDaniel/CppStyleGuide/README.md

 Why use "int" in a variable that is not suppose to be bigger than ~150?

-Try to use a variable that fits better, like **uint8_t**, which is an unsigned number from 0 to 256.
+-   Try to use a variable that fits better, like **uint8_t** (unsigned char), which is an unsigned number from 0 to 256.

 Why?
 Because it uses less memory, 8 bits instead of 32 :)

-However try to avoid maths when using unsigned values:
+However, try to **avoid maths when using unsigned values**:

 ```c++
 unsigned int age = 1;
 cout << (age > -1) << endl; // Output: false
 ```

-Write same variables types in adjacent lines or in the same line:
+-   Write same variables types in adjacent lines or in the same line:

 ```c++
 // BAD